flexcompute/tidy3d/README.md

 ## Issues / Feedback / Bug Reporting

-This is a beta release and your feedback helps us immensely!
+Your feedback helps us immensely!

 If you find bugs, file an [Issue](https://github.com/flexcompute/tidy3d/issues).
 For more general discussions, questions, comments, anything else, open a topic in the [Discussions Tab](https://github.com/flexcompute/tidy3d/discussions).